Virusmater/dmx-priest/README.md

 2. Push the knob.
 Screen: "Ready to record - push to start"
 3. Prepare your light table or any other source of Art-Net signal
 4. Push the knob to start recording.
 Screen: "Rec in progress - push to stop"
-5. Do desired light scene. dmx-priest will record ot
+5. Start desired light scene on the source. dmx-priest will record it
-6. Push the knob to stop recordint.
+6. Push the knob to stop the recording.
 Screen: "Play mode - push the knob"
-7. You will see your recoding in the format YYYY.mm.dd HH:MM
+7. Push the knob to enter the Play mode.
+You will see your recoding in the format YYYY.mm.dd HH:MM
 8. Select your recording to playback or select 99_blackout to exit and stop the program
 ## Situation
 We have a lights console (Avolites Titan Quartz) for big shows and a manual control.
 Console connects goes to Art-Net to DMX converter with two DMX output ports (dmXLAN Buddy).

-We need a device that would be easy to operate for everybody, that can record and playback scenes from the console.
+We need a device that would be easy to operate for everybody.
+It should record and playback scenes from the console without pluggin the console itself.
 ## Hardware
 - raspberry pi
 - lcd display (<https://opencircuit.shop/Product/LCD-display-1602-symbols-2-rows-16-columns-.>)